UWF CyberSkills2Work Program

 All selected applicants must agree and comply with the following:

-• Commit to participate in the program during the entire duration (courses will not run for the entire duration but participants should be available during that time frame).
+- Commit to participating in the program during the entire duration (courses will not run for the entire duration, but participants should be available during that time frame).

-• Must have your own working computer with camera and mic and reliable high-speed Internet connection.
+- Must have your own working computer with a camera, microphone, and reliable high-speed Internet connection.

 Application Deadline and Process